Shikantaza: Similar techniques

 A modern technique described as similar to shikantaza is called "Do Nothing Meditation" by Shinzen Young.
 The user is instructed to let go of all mental intentions, without trying to meditate or concentrate in any way.
 Any distraction or thought is allowed, unless the user feels they are intentionally thinking or doing something, in which case they must stop this intention and let it go, including any possible struggle at it.
 As a result, "eventually the mind feels very spacious, open, and relaxed, but also bright, clear, and vivid".

 Another similar description comes from Sri Nisargadatta Maharaj, in I Am That, where he recommends "letting thoughts flow and watching them and to keep the mind quiet.
-"The state of freedom from all thoughts will happen suddenly and by the bliss of it you shall recognize it."
+The state of freedom from all thoughts will happen suddenly and by the bliss of it you shall recognize it."

+Osho also described his method of meditation as, "don’t do anything... just watch whatever the mind is doing.
+Don't disturb it, don't prevent it, don't repress it; don't do anything at all on your part.
+You just be a watcher, and the miracle of watching is meditation."